-The gift of parenting goes beyond trying to figure it out all on our own as husband and wife, there is a greater gift within parenting that God has given us as a tool to be a parent.
+The gift of parenting goes beyond trying to figure it out all on our own, there is a greater gift within parenting that God has given us as a tool to be a parent.

 Being a Mama; there truly are so many words to describe what it is like to be a parent and for anyone who has been given this blessing you know firsthand that the one thing that stands out the most is “I did not know I could love so deeply and truly until you.”
 Being a Mama is truly like receiving one of the greatest rewards on earth!

 Behold, children are a heritage from the Lord, the fruit of the womb a reward

-I have been given such an honor by God to raise one of His children, and call him my own.
-That is a very big honor because the Lord chose me and my husband to raise this baby into the man he will become someday.
+I have been given such an honor by God to raise His children, and call him my own.
+That is a very big honor because the Lord chose me and my husband to raise this baby into the man & woman they will become someday.
 And believe me when I say we do not take this duty lightly.

-We are constantly seeking God in our own hearts on how to raise our son because although he may have the same characteristics as we do and the same attitude as we do our son is still very different from us in many ways and this is because although we are his parents, we are not his creator.
+We are constantly seeking God in our own hearts on how to raise our children because although they may have the same characteristics as we do and the same attitude as we do our children are still very different from us in many ways and this is because although we are his parents, we are not their creator.

 Let’s say you go to Ikea and purchase a large piece of furniture that you have to take home and put together from start to finish this includes all the little tiny screws and all that jibber-jabber that goes along with these fun projects!
 Now you get home and guess what, there is no instruction manual in the box.